rootrl/CoolWeather/README.md

 # Development note

-- in build.gradle: 'compile' replaced with 'implementation'
+- AS 3.2: replace 'compile' to 'implementation' in build.gradle
-- failed to resolve org.litepal
+- failed to resolve dependencies like org.litepal

 add maven url to allprojects item: